PranaySarveiya/Team_CS180/README.md

 We can add apps using this command in the same directory as the manage.py

-    \> py manage.py startapp <appname>
+    \> py manage.py startapp hello

 this is the directory that will house your application.
 Check the instruction link for more details and examples.

+From this point, keep following the instructions from the above link using 'hello' instead of 'polls.'

+We modified hello/views.py, added and modified hello/urls.py, and modified mysite/urls.py.

+After that, we can get a dummy output by going to http://localhost:8000/polls/